ImLunaUwU/LunaHR/README.md

 Alternatively, if you do not want to use Poi, you'd lack the BPM effect unless you set it up yourself.
 This is slightly time consuming, but overall worth it if you're chronically online like me.

+The PC version now has heartbeat sounds!

-*HR Prefab should be dragged onto the avatar root itself.*
+*LunaHR/HR Prefab should be dragged onto the avatar root itself.*

 When adding to the avatar, the display defaults to be on your left wrist/left lower arm bone.
 This can be changed by unpacking the prefab and changing armature link settings.